 - Grade 12 English (minimum grade C) or equivalent**

-- Grade 12 Biology (minimum grade C) or equivalent
+- Biology 12 or an acceptable Human Anatomy and Physiology Course (minimum grade C) or equivalent*

 - Grade 11 Chemistry (minimum Grade C) or equivalent*